The Ultimate Grape Showdown: Sauvignon Blanc vs Pinot Grigio!

 Understanding Pinot Grigio

 What is Pinot Grigio?
 A crisp, refreshing white wine that has captured the hearts of many wine lovers around the world.
-Originating from Italy, this popular varietal is made from the Pinot Gris grape (known as Pinot Grigio in Italy) and has gained international recognition everyday wine for its easy-drinking nature.
+Originating from Italy, this popular grape varietal is derived from the Pinot Gris grape (known as Pinot Grigio in Italy) and has gained international recognition everyday wine for its easy-drinking nature appreciated by pinot grigio drinkers.

 Pinot Grigio is often associated with light-bodied wines that boast a zesty acidity and delicate flavors.